MapsPeople/docs/collections/_ios/v3/getting-started/index.md

 * [Google Maps Directions API](https://developers.google.com/maps/documentation/directions/start).
 * [Google Places API Web Service](https://developers.google.com/places/web-service/intro)

+Remember to enable Maps for each project in the Google API Library and include the projects on each key as well.

 # Get a Google Maps up and running

 Use the `MPMapControl` class to set up a Google map with MapsPeople venues, buildings & locations.
 Place the following code in the `viewDidLoad` method in your view controller displaying the Google map.